koelslaw/documentation/topics/nuc/README.md

 # Intel Nuc Configuration

-The intel nuc is an important part of the kits initial setup.
+The intel Nuc is an important part of the kits initial setup.
 It is used as your:
 - RPM repo
 - Documentation Repo
 - Generally to build/rebuild and maintain the kit